 Solutions and value to the business is much more important than the latest language/framework.

 As a software engineer, you must not worship a particular language or framework.
 Similarly, you should not apply the latest trends and fads to your day to day work just because it is trendy.
 Always think of what value does it add to the business.
-Also, analyze, how does it help make/save money to the business.
+Also, analyze, how does it help make/save money for the business.

 Think of the trade-offs and the cost to benefit ratio too.
 For instance, once we became aware of a bug.
 It was affecting ~0.25% of the customers.